fazhangmath/Course-Project/README.md

-# Implementation of <Dropout Training as Adaptive Regularization>
+# Implementation of "Dropout Training as Adaptive Regularization"